andreasGBL/VideoLow/README.md

 # Known problems / limitations
 - no linux support
-- videos with special characters in the file name aren't supported
+- videos with non ASCII / special characters in the file name aren't supported (e.g. emojis, ...)
-- qt can't handle every video in the built-in video player
+- qt can't handle every video / audio in the built-in video player
 - when the hardware accelerated codecs fail, try updating your drivers - if that doesn't work try different parameters and maybe try to change some parameters back to "As Input"
+- AMD hardware acceleration is just barely tested
 - A maximum video length of 23:59:59.999 (up to 24 hours of video) is supported

 # License